Loydtafireyi/ZimCart-Laravel-Ecommerce/README.md

 ## eCommerce Web Appliaction

-A complete e-commerce solution for your business.
+An complete e-commerce solution for your business.
 Start selling today using ZimCart script.

 # Installation